MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 ## How to work with the code

-1) Sentiment Analyses Using Bags of Words - Random Forest
+### Sentiment Analyses Using Bags of Words - Random Forest

-  i) Change the directory, in read_csv(), to location of your labeledTrainData.tsv.<br/>
+  1) Change the directory, in read_csv(), to location of your labeledTrainData.tsv.<br/>
-  ii) Change the directory, in read_csv(), to location of your testData.tsv. iii) Run the file.
+  2) Change the directory, in read_csv(), to location of your testData.tsv.
+  3) Run the file.

-2) Sentiment Analyses Using Recurrent Neural Network.
+### Sentiment Analyses Using RNN - Recurrent Neural Network.

-  i) Change the directory of data_train and data_test to the location of respective dataset.<br/>
+  1) Change the directory of data_train and data_test of ''Sentiment Analysis using RNN' to the location of respective dataset.<br/>
-  ii) Run the file.<br/>
+  2) Run the file.<br/>
-  iii) First, it will ask for the input for methods of preprocessing the data - which are - Porter Stemming, Stop Wrods, or Neither of them.<br/>
+  3) First, it will ask for the input for methods of preprocessing the data - which are - Porter Stemming, Stop Wrods, or Neither of them.
+Accordingly, it will process the data.<br/>
+  4) Then, it will ask for the input for model - LSTM RNN or GRU RNN.
+  5) Compile the model, and it will create a csv file for the predicted sentiment of test data.

+  6) Now, to predict your own review, run 'Predict Class For IMBD Movie Review.py'.
+  7) It will ask for which model to use, which methods of preprocessing to use, and then it will predict the sentiment of the review.

+ To know more about Recurrent Neural Network, check [this](https://www.coursera.org/learn/nlp-sequence-models) course.